Tron: Legacy: Plot

-In 1989, Kevin Flynn, who was promoted to CEO of ENCOM International seven years earlier disappears.
+In 1989, Kevin Flynn, the CEO of ENCOM, disappears.
 Twenty years later, his son Sam, now ENCOM's primary shareholder, pranks the corporation by releasing the company's signature operating system online for free.
 ENCOM executive Alan Bradley, Kevin's old friend, approves of this, believing it aligns with Flynn's ideals of free software; nonetheless, Sam is arrested for trespassing.

-Alan posts bail for Sam and tells him of a pager message originating from Flynn's shuttered video arcade, after being disconnected for 20 years.
-There, Sam discovers a hidden basement with a large computer and particle laser, which suddenly digitizes and downloads him into the Grid, a virtual reality created by Kevin.
+Alan posts bail for Sam and tells him of a pager message originating from Flynn's shuttered video arcade, which has been disconnected since his disappearance.
+There, Sam discovers a hidden basement with a large computer and particle laser, which suddenly digitizes and uploads him onto the Grid, a virtual reality created by Kevin.
 He is captured and sent to "the Games", where he must fight a masked computer program named Rinzler.
 When Sam is injured and bleeds, Rinzler realizes Sam is human, or a "User".
 He takes Sam to Clu, the Grid's corrupt ruling program, who resembles a young Kevin.

-Clu nearly kills Sam in a Light Cycle match, but Sam is rescued by Quorra, an "apprentice" of Flynn, who brings him to Kevin's hideout outside Clu's territory.
+Clu nearly kills Sam in a Light Cycle match, but Sam is rescued by Quorra, a skilled warrior and "apprentice" of Flynn, who takes him to Kevin's hideout outside Clu's territory.
 Kevin explains that he had been working to create a "perfect" computer system and had appointed Clu and security program Tron as its co-creators.
 The trio discovered a species of naturally occurring "isomorphic algorithms" (ISOs), with the potential to resolve various natural mysteries.
-Clu, considering them an aberration, betrayed Kevin, killed Tron, and destroyed the ISOs.
+Clu, considering them an abnormality, betrayed Kevin, killed Tron, and destroyed the ISOs.
 The "Portal" permitting travel between the two worlds closed, leaving Kevin trapped in the system.
 Clu sent the message to Alan hoping to lure him into the Grid (though Sam serves his purpose just as well) and reopen the Portal for a limited time.
 Since Flynn's "identity disc" is the master key to the Grid and the only way to traverse the Portal, Clu expects Sam to bring Kevin to the Portal so he can take Flynn's disc, go through the Portal himself, and impose his idea of perfection on the human world.